DrBeef/QuakeQuest/README.md

 QuakeQuest
 ==========

-Welcome to the only implementation of the Quake Engine for the Oculus Quest 1 and 2, using DarkPlaces as a base for this port.
+Welcome to the only implementation of the Quake Engine for the Oculus Quest 1 and 2 and Pico 4, using DarkPlaces as a base for this port.

 The easiest way to install this on your Quest is using SideQuest, download SideQuest here: https://sidequestvr.com/